 The following diagram shows the approval process for a project at Fundrise.

-Finally, in mid-2017, Fundrise introduced the first low-cost private market investment portfolio.
-When you invest with Fundrise, your money is automatically diversified across their proprietary eREITs and eFunds, investment products specifically designed to be low-cost and tax efficient.
+Finally, Fundrise introduced the first low-cost private market investment portfolio.
+When you invest with Fundrise, your money is automatically diversified across their proprietary eREITs and eFunds.
+These investment products specifically designed to be low-cost and tax efficient.